Pabna: Waterway

-Pabna is well connected to all the districts and towns of Bangladesh by road.
+Railway

 Pabna city has connected with a new railway network.
 Pabna Railway Station is in Shalgaria near Pabna Central Bus Terminal, opened on 14 July 2018.
-A nearby railway station was in Tebunia, 10 km from city center.
+A nearby railway station was in Tebunia, 10 km from the city center.

-The nearby airport is at Ishwardi Upazila.
+Airway

+Ishwardi Airport serves Pabna City.
+But the airport is non-operational due to lack of passenger demand.
 Biman Bangladesh Airlines used to operate twice-weekly services to Ishwardi from Hazrat Shahjalal International Airport, Dhaka.
 However, no airlines are operating to and from Ishwardi at the moment.
+The nearest operation airport is Shah Makhdum Airport in Rajshahi which is more than 90 km away from city centre.

+Others

 Several Dhaka-bound private bus services are available such as Pabna Express, Shyamoli, Sarkar Travels, Raja Badsha, Badol, Mohanagar, C-line, Arif, Ishurdi Express, Night Star, Kings, Esha, Capital Service, Al-Hamra, Silver Line, etc. Government-owned Bangladesh Road Transport Corporation (BRTC) provides bus services to Rajshahi and Bogra city.

-Water transport is important, as the Padma and other rivers, and Chalan Beel wetland are in Pabna.
 In Pabna district, rides by Nosimon, rickshaw-van, and Korimon are pleasure worthy.